-CCO Holdings is a single member limited liability company not subject to income tax.
-CCO Holdings holds all operations through indirect subsidiaries.
+Charter Operating is a single member limited liability company not subject to income tax.
+Charter Operating holds all operations through indirect subsidiaries.
 The majority of these indirect subsidiaries are limited liability companies that are also not subject to income tax.
-However, certain of CCO Holdings' indirect subsidiaries are corporations that are subject to income tax.
-The Company recognizes deferred tax assets and liabilities for temporary differences between the financial reporting basis and the tax basis of these indirect corporate subsidiaries" assets and liabilities and expected benefits of utilizing net operating loss carryforwards.
+However, certain of Charter Operating's indirect subsidiaries are corporations that are subject to income tax.
+The Company recognizes deferred tax assets and liabilities for temporary differences between the financial reporting basis and the tax basis of these indirect corporate subsidiaries' assets and liabilities and expected benefits of utilizing net operating loss carryforwards.
 The impact on deferred taxes of changes in tax rates and tax law, if any, applied to the years during which temporary differences are expected to be settled, are reflected in the consolidated financial statements in the period of enactment (see Note 19).